jmgilman/ChocolateyPackageCreator/README.md

 ## Usage

+For a more in-depth guide, see [Getting Started](https://github.com/jmgilman/ChocolateyPackageCreator/blob/master/docs/getting_started.md).
 Create a new package template:
 ```powershell
 $> New-ChocolateyPackageConfig C:\my\package
 ```